 - Trail Breaking: Trail breakers go out throughout the winter and run the trail, clear debris, widen the trail, and stake the trail as time draws closer to the race.
 During the race, trail breakers go out ahead of the race breaking fresh snow as needed, marking reroutes as needed, and making sure the trail is open.
-The CB300 does have a trail boss.
-If you are interested in helping with trail work, please contact Jamey Kemp at (907) 707-9127.
+If you are interested in helping with trail work, please contact Jason at (907) 320-0503 or email email@example.com.

 - Race Central: Race Central is located at the American Legion Hall in downtown Glennallen.
 Race Central opens Friday prior to the race and is open 24 hours a day until the final musher crosses the finish line sometime Tuesday.
 This year, Race Central will move from the American Legion to the finish at Old Paths Baptist Church on Monday morning in preparation for the mushers to start arriving.
 On Friday, Race Central handles all the paperwork for mushers entering the race.
 This includes shot records, food drop slips, and registration forms.
 Race Central handles phone calls from the general public wanting information about the progress of the race, including specific mushers and their location.
 Reports received from checkpoints are carefully recorded.
 This information is then given to the website managers to enter onto the website.
 Race Central also handles all paperwork from the judges, vets, and checkers/checkpoints after each checkpoint has closed down.
-If you are interested in volunteering for this year’s CB300, please send us your name, contact information, and what you are interested in volunteering for.
-Pease contact Jan Miller at (907) 259-4155
+If you are interested in volunteering for Race Central, please email us your name and contact information to firstname.lastname@example.org.

-- Members are also required to check out.
-Checkers will need to record the time the musher leaves and have them sign the timesheet.
-Checkers will be needed for all times of the day and night.
+- Mushers are also required to check out.
+Checkers will need to record the time the musher leaves and have them sign the time sheet.
+Checkers will be needed throughout the day and night.
 Checkers also phone information from the checkpoint to Race Central.
 This information includes which musher has come and gone, as well as any musher that may have scratched (withdrawn from the race).
 Anyone interested in volunteering at checkpoint will be given a thorough explanation prior to being sent out to a checkpoint.